How To Stop Tolerating Lies From Your Alcoholic Partner

 If you’ve kept up with last few episodes (here, here and here), you know we’ve been doing a series on covert and passive aggression.
 As you’ll learn, this can be playing innocent, manipulating, and/or lying.
+But today is all about lying.
+We tolerate lies from our partners.
+We do.
+And it’s time to set boundaries for ourselves and stop tolerating those lies.
+We deserve that.

 I’ve said this before, I’m pulling examples from this amazing book called In Sheep’s Clothing by Dr. Simon.
 You can get it on Amazon, and although the book is not specifically for addiction, I’m tweaking the examples and the wise advice and applying it for us, those who love someone suffering from addiction.